flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 `r close_float_group()`

 It's difficult to ignore the impact this engineering made on games during the 90s, many of which managed to exceed the expectations of this console without requiring expansion modules and whatnot.
-You could say this difficulted Nintendo's plans to deliver a successor of this console (which may explain why advanced games like Starfox 2 were cancelled).
+You could say this complicated Nintendo's plans to deliver a successor of this console (which may explain why advanced games like Star Fox 2 were cancelled).

 ## Anti-piracy / Region Lock